harvester/harvester/enhancements/20230228-resource-quota-enhancement.md

 After creating VMs, because the virt-components in the Pod requires a certain memory overhead, resulting in a higher actual quota of Pod memory than expected from the VM configuration, however, there is a risk that the number of VMs created by the user or the number of simultaneous migrations does not meet the expectations.

-Calculating the actual memory used by the expected number of VMs, Limit.cpu, Limit.memory, we sort out how Kubevirt calculates the actual memory based on the code on Kubevirt:
+Calculating the actual memory used by the expected number of VMs/Migrations, Limit.CPU, Limit.Memory, we sort out how Kubevirt calculates the actual memory based on the code on Kubevirt:

-* Each virtual machine requires a fixed overhead of 180Mi (branch master: 210Mi).
+* Each virtual machine pod requires a fixed overhead of 180Mi (branch master: 210Mi).
 ```go
 VirtLauncherMonitorOverhead = "25Mi" // The `ps` RSS for virt-launcher-monitor
 VirtLauncherOverhead        = "75Mi" // The `ps` RSS for the virt-launcher process